Yeul53/Assignment_26_10_25/README.md

 To build the maven project open the project in either the IDE or the terminal at the repository and running `mvn clean install`.
 The command will download any necessary dependencies

 ## Running Test Cases
-To specify the test case to run update the tags property in the TestRunner file, the current tags in the project are `@mvsd` and `@author`
+To specify the test case to run update the tags property in the TestRunner file, the current tags in the project are `@dutyPayablePassengerVehicle` and `@GET_author`

 To run test cases use `mvn clean test` or `mvn test` specified in the tag of the TestRunner.
 Using clean will delete the target folder, deleting previous reports.